 A robot usually has three things.
 It has a built-in computer program.
 This program is like the robot's 'brain'.
 Only, a robot cannot think on its own like human beings do.
 It cannot decide whether to do something, whether something is 'good' or 'bad', on its own.
-It can learn and do only what the computer program makes it possible for the robot to learn and do.
-A robot does not have moods and feelings like human beings do.
+It can learn and do only what the computer program makes it possible for robot the to learn and do.
+A robot does not have moods and feelings like beings human do.
 Like other machines, a robot can do boring tasks again and again and again without getting bored.
 It can work in dangerous places where human beings cannot go or live.

-robot has mechanical parts -These parts 'body'. enable the robot to move or perform certain actions in certain ways.
+A robot has mechanical parts - or a 'body'.
+These parts enable the robot to move or perform certain actions in certain ways.
 These parts may have pipes, tubes, cylinders, wheels and gears joined in a particular way.
 There may be devices that scoop up or hold things, blow, suck, sweep etc. These parts are designed to suit the purpose for which the robot is built.